aditya-sudhakar/FranksRedHot/docs/about_us.md

 Alex is a another engineering student at Olin College.
 He requires 8-10 hours of sleep per day, which may conflict with his plans of majoring in engineering.
 Alex also likes to play ultimate frisbee.

-### Case Zito
+### Riley Zito

-Case is an engineering student studying electrical engineering.
-She like poetry and funky art and dogs.
-She had a very fun time putting resistors all over the screen while working on the code.
+Riley is an engineering student studying electrical engineering.
+They like poetry and funky art and dogs.
+They had a very fun time putting resistors all over the screen while working on the code.

 #### [Return to home page](index.md)